FAQs on how to claim a pension from abroad

 Reply: The Finnish Centre for Pensions will forward your application abroad if you live in Finland and you apply for a pension from one or several EU/EEA countries or Switzerland.
 Your pension application will become pending when you fill out the national application form for a Finnish pension and Appendix U (which includes information on periods during which you have worked and lived abroad).

-You can pick up pension application forms from the Finnish Centre for Pensions, the earnings-related pension providers or Kela’s offices.
-You can also fill out and print the application online at www.etk.fi, www.työelake.fi, www.kela.fi or the website of your own pension provider.
+You can fill out and print the application online at www.etk.fi, www.työelake.fi, www.kela.fi or the website of your own pension provider.
+You can also pick up pension application forms from the Finnish Centre for Pensions, the earnings-related pension providers or Kela’s offices.
 You can submit the filled-out forms to any of the above.
-You can also apply for your old-age pension online via tyoelake.fi, but in that case you have to fill out and submit Appendix U on paper.
+You can also apply for the old-age pension via the websites of most pension providers.

 Fill out Appendix U carefully.
 The information you provide on that form serves as the basis when your pension application is processed abroad and your right to a pension abroad is established.
 You have to provide information on all periods that you have worked and lived abroad since the information may not be available from any other source.
 Whenever possible, enclose copies of documents relating to your work abroad, such as testimonials of service, employment record books and pay slips.

 How do I apply for a pension from a country with which Finland has a social security agreement (Australia, Canada, Chile, China, India, Israel, Quebec, South Korea or USA)?